 Note: It is important during the first step to "edit" yourself.
-"Get all the data" could leave you writing complex extraction rules in your scraper leaving not enough time for actual data analysis ahead of deadline.
+"Get all the data up front" could leave you writing complex extraction rules in your scraper leaving not enough time for actual data analysis ahead of deadline.
 Set reasonable goals.
 Get enough data so that you have choices, but don't try to "scrape the universe" on the first go-round.

 Resulting Data Analysis and Lessons Learned